termux/termux-gui/README.md

 [See this comment for links to install Termux and its plugins from Github](https://github.com/tareksander/termux-gui-python-bindings/issues/1#issuecomment-983797979).

 [Protocol.md](Protocol.md) describes the Protocol used and the available functions you can use.
-[GUIProt0.proto](app/src/main/proto/GUIProt0.proto) contains teh documentation of the newer Protobuf-based protocol with more features.
+[GUIProt0.proto](app/src/main/proto/GUIProt0.proto) contains the documentation of the newer Protobuf-based protocol with more features.
 If you want to use overlay windows or be able to open windows from the background, go into the app settings for Termux:GUI, open the advanced section and enable "Display over other apps".

 ### Features